Acenhauer/corball-demo/README.md

 # Corball Demo
 Corball demo - The test automation demo.
 You will need a Saucelabs account if you want to enjoy this demo.

-Corball also support local WebDriver/Appium executions
+Corball also support local WebDriver/Appium executions and it is based on the Corball Core (https://github.com/Acenhauer/corball-demo)

 # WebDriver Demo
 You can execute an automated google search using the following command: